-Toyota Mirai: Exceptional Technology Behind Curvy Design
+Toyota Mirai: Exceptional Technology masked by curvy design

 Do you want to buy a car that is energy efficient, but rather in a unique way of its own?
 A car that will turn heads wherever you go, not simply because of its styling but more so of its technology?
 Neither an electric car nor a self-driving wizard, but a down-to-earth car that is also affordable?
 And a car that even make a BMW i8 might feel envy of??
 Then you can have just this car, the Toyota Mirai Fuel-cell car.
 On sale in Japan, USA, and a host of European countries, the Mirai is a lovely car with adorable detailing.
 But what is even more fascinating than its design and styling is the phenomenal technology that goes totally unnoticed under the skin.